 The Sonos Move is the best home speaker that we've tested.
-This well-built Bluetooth speaker has a fairly sleek design that can blend in with most decor, and it has a built-in battery that can last over 10 hours on a single charge.
+This well-built Bluetooth model has a fairly sleek design that can blend in with most decor, and it has a built-in battery that can last over 10 hours on a single charge.
 Both Alexa and Google Assistant are built-in, which can understand you easily, even if you're far away.

 It has a very balanced sound profile that makes it suitable for listening to many types of audio content.
 Although it has to downmix stereo content into mono, it has good directivity, so its soundstage is perceived as open and spacious.
 You can also tweak its sound using the bass and treble adjusts in its companion app, Sonos S2.
 The app also lets you pair multiple speakers to amplify the sound of your audio or play music across rooms in your home.

 Unfortunately, it lacks low-bass, which may disappoint fans of bass-heavy music like EDM or hip-hop.
 Also, though it can get quite loud, there's a lot of compression present at max volume.
 That said, if you're looking for a versatile option well-suited for home use, this speaker offers great overall performance.